Kalman Linear Attention: Parallel Bayesian Filtering For Efficient Language Modelling and State Tracking: Architecture Details

 \paragraph{Architecture.} We use a consistent language modelling architecture across all models and baselines, as illustrated in \cref{fig:gauss_mamba_arc}.
 The architecture follows a standard pattern: input tokens are embedded, passed through a sequence mixer layer, and then decoded to output logits.
 The sequence mixer serves as a drop-in primitive that can be instantiated as \our, Mamba, GLA, or other SSM/attention variants.

 Following the Mamba design, we employ standard scaffolding components paired with the sequence mixer: a 1D causal convolution with kernel size 4 and SiLU activation, along with residual connections and simple nonlinearities (elementwise multiplication).
-We use standard state expansion (see Section \ref{sec:background}) and is set to 16 (N or sometimes called d\_state in SSM codebases) as default similar to \cite{gu2023mamba}.
+We use standard state expansion (see Section \ref{sec:background}); the state-expansion factor $N$ (sometimes called \texttt{d\_state} in SSM codebases) is set to 16 by default, following \citet{gu2023mamba}.
 More extensive exploration of scaffolding configurations optimally suited to the \our filtering mixer can be a direction for future work.

 We implemented \our with PyTorch \citep{paszkePyTorchImperativeStyle2019} and used the Adam optimiser \citep{KingmaB14} for training the models.

 \paragraph{Training loss.} We consider two training losses.
 Throughout, the decoder is applied to the query-conditioned readout $\mathbf{y}_t=\mathbf{q}_t\odot \mathbf{z}_t$; when the readout noise is zero this is a deterministic linear map, so conditioning on $\mathbf{z}_t$ or $\mathbf{y}_t$ is equivalent up to this transformation.